 UgLish has its critics among Professors, commentators, Educational Officials, Journalists, and others.
 And yet, it has become ingrained into everyday conversation, even on Facebook, Twitter, and WhatsApp.

-We have a whole page with some of the most common UgLish Phrases that you might find helpful, and most likely, you will enjoy.
+We have a page with some of the most common UgLish Phrases you might find helpful and enjoy.

 Ugandans are friendly, welcoming, and open to learning about their Country.
-Culturally, they might be a bit reserved at the initial meeting, which is a cultural thing once they get to know you a bit and are like people elsewhere enjoying good conservations sprinkled with humor and warmth.
+Culturally, they might be reserved at the initial meeting, which is cultural, once they get to know you and are like people elsewhere enjoying good conservations sprinkled with humor and warmth.

-What may surprise you how well young people can speak English.
-One must take into account that most of them speak another language at home, such as Luganda.
+What may surprise you is how well young people can speak English, and one must consider that most of them speak another language at home, such as Luganda.
 When Ugandans attend school, they learn English, though Uglish has and is creeping in.

-Uganda is Africa’s Top English Speaking Country that might surprise you.
-It surprised many here in the Pearl of Africa.
-We, as a Ugandan Tour Operator, are delighted since it an added plus in promoting the Pearl of Africa.
+Uganda is Africa’s Top English-Speaking Country that might surprise you, which surprised many here in the Pearl of Africa.
+As a Ugandan Tour Operator, we are delighted since it is an added plus in promoting the Pearl of Africa.